 Today is the official release day for Sonic Celluloid!
 You can find the physical CD here at the DK Store as well as at Wayside Music, The Lasers Edge, and Syn-Phonic in the USA.
 Digital

 downloads of the entire cd or individual tracks are available on Bandcamp, CDBaby, and iTunes.
-The inclusion of the
+Thanks to all of you

 To celebrate the release, we have a video below from Sonic Celluloid.
 Saul Says So is by DK's own Gayle Ellett and Mike Rafferty.